 The Uncanny Counter episode 5 opens up more subplots as we learn more about Ha-na.

-This recap of Netflix K-drama series The Uncanny Counter episode 5 contains significant spoilers.
+This recap of the Netflix K-drama series The Uncanny Counter Season 1 Episode 5 contains significant spoilers.

 We will be recapping this weekly — check out the archive.

 Episode 5 begins with Ga Mo-tak wondering why he contacted So Mun’s father So Gwon, but when he rings the contact number, So Mun answers it outside.
 There are emotions in the noodle cafe that So Mun is unaware of.
 What was the reason for So Gwon and Ga Mo-tak ringing each other — was So Mun’s family murdered?
 There’s a lot of stress in the room over this situation that So Mun doesn’t read at the time.

 In the next scene, Ji Hyeong-u’s wife deliberately feeds him peanuts.
 He’s allergic, and she put peanut juice in his drink.
 She laughs, and moments later, he dies.
 She then uses his fingerprints to use his phone and transfers money to her account.

 There are a few underlying plots in episode 5 involving a few evil spirits.
 The evil spirit inside the wife speaks to her in the mirror, which takes her by surprise.
 The spirit tells her that they killed her husband together.
 This isn’t the first husband she has killed.